 - 250 hours of clinical practice training with 70 live hours, including 6 consultations with clients

 - Flexible learning options.
-Study with the option of attending lectures and workshops (Dublin only).
 The prerequisite CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching (VRQ) can be started at 3 different points through the year – September, January or May.
 Please note that each year of the Diploma in Nutritional Therapy course runs from September

 - Earn whilst you learn.
 Qualify as a nutrition and lifestyle coach after completing the prerequisite course and work as you complete your studies

 - Apply for direct entry onto the MSc/PG Dip/PG Cert in Personalised Nutrition taught at CNELM (Wokingham, UK) upon graduation.
 This course is validated by Middlesex University for attendance, part attendance or 100% distance learning

 - Try us for free!
 Sign up for a free trial to experience our study material